Sweet & Tangy Vegan Buddha Bowl (perfect lunch bowl)

 The rest is easy peasy – check out the instructions below and you’re in for a tangy treat.
 Enjoy!

-- Cook the quinoa according to package instructions.¼ cup quinoa
+- Cook the quinoa according to package instructions.⅓ cup quinoa

 - Dice the red onion and chop the figs.1 small red onion, 2 figs, dried

-- Drain and rinse the chickpeas and salad.1 can chickpeas, 2 handfuls corn salad
+- Drain and rinse the chickpeas and salad.1.5 cups chickpeas, 2 handfuls corn salad

 For the dressing:

-- Mix together mustard, maple syrup, white vinegar, olive oil, water, salt and pepper.½ tbsp mustard, 1 tbsp olive oil, 1.5 tbsp maple syrup, 1.5 tbsp white vinegar, 2 tbsp water, ¼ tsp salt, Black pepper
+- Mix together mustard, maple syrup, white vinegar, sunflower seeds, olive oil, water, salt and pepper.2 tsp mustard, 2 tsp olive oil, 1 tbsp maple syrup, 1.5 tbsp white vinegar, 2 tbsp water, Salt and pepper to taste, 1 tbsp sunflower seeds

 - When the quinoa is ready, assemble everything in two bowls, drizzle dressing on top.